 Will that help to open anyone’s spirit?
 Of course not.
 The fist will just tighten further.

 You do not want to go on the offensive in this situation.
 Remember your position.
-You have done wrong.
-You have caused pain.
+You have done wrong, and you have caused pain.
 You are now asking a favor.
 Even if you are both Christians, forgiveness cannot be demanded.
 Your partner does not owe it to you.
 You are asking your partner to take a chance on you, a chance to be hurt again.
 Your partner has every right to have a closed spirit.
 Now, is there any way to coax it open?

 The first attempt is the apology, which you have already offered.
 Was it sincere?
 Did you recognize the full extent of your misdeeds?
 Was it unconditional?